Grade 9-11 Westtown School Scholarship available. Click here.

-Monthly Meeting State of Society Reports & Statistic reports are due May 20, 2023.
-Watch for all reports to be posted as received in Advanced Documents posted above.
+Monthly Meeting State of Society Reports & Statistic reports are all posted as received in 2023 Yearly Meeting Advanced Documents.
+Re-read them and rejoice in the goodness of God in our Meetings.

 Visitation to Hominy Friends Meeting, Dec.
 4, 2022.
 Presented with the high honor of blankets and kind words.